CCrocilla/sweet_and_sour/README.md

 - #### TinyPNG
     - #### TinyPNG has been used to compress images.

+---
 ## **Testing**

-The testing phase have been carried out using the W3C CSS Validator and W3C Markup Validator in all the pages and No errors have been identified from the Validators has can be seen in the screenshot below:
+The testing phase have been carried out using the **W3C CSS Validator** and **W3C Markup Validator** in all the pages and No errors have been identified from the Validators has can be seen in the screenshot below:

 <details>
     <summary>Click Here for: W3C CSS Validator</summary>